postman-open-technologies/gateways/README.md

-# gateways
+# Gateways
-This is a project to work with the gateway data -- temporary.
+This is a temporary site for working with gateway data.